 Knowing that GrooveWasher contains a small amount of alcohol (just not iso alcohol), I asked Steve Chase to elaborate further.
 “The alcohol version we use dries a little slower than iso, with almost the same solvent and miscibility characteristics”, he explains.
 “The first concern with a cleaning solution is to do no harm.
 You can clean a delicate hard surface, like a vinyl record or shellac finished wood table, with a high alcohol glass cleaner, but you may destroy the object in the process.
 Why try to kill a fly with a hammer?!
 As an abundance of caution, one should have a bias toward a less powerful cleaning solution that may require multiple cleanings, instead of a powerful, possibly damaging fluid.”

 Despite concern from many record cleaning manufacturers, there are plenty of advocates for the use of iso alcohol.
-One commentator from record-cleaner.co.uk writes with conviction, claiming that isopropyl alcohol is safe.
+One commentator from the now defunct website record-cleaner.co.uk wrote with conviction, claiming that isopropyl alcohol is safe.
 In short, “Nearly all records are made from Vinyl (polyvinyl chloride) which has excellent solvent resistant properties.
 The chance of isopropanol in any dilution causing a reaction is theoretically impossible.”

 Our main commentator, Steve is aware of these arguments and was quick to solidify their position.
 “One argument I’ve seen on the audio forums is the claim that high alcohol doesn’t harm the PVC vinyl that makes up the bulk of the ingredients in record vinyl.
 However, just because PVC vinyl is resistant to iso doesn’t mean we should select it as a cleaning ingredient.
 The record may look clean but has the dirt dried back in the grooves?”